Neginmoh/monte_carlo_forecast/README.md

 There are two options to acquire data from yfinance:
 1. using ```yfinance.download(symbol, ...)``` by using ```data_download()``` method of ```class DataLoader``` in data_loader.py file.
 2. using ```yfinance.Ticker(symbol).history(...)``` by using ```data_history()``` method of ```class DataLoader``` in data_loader.py file
-The default code uses first option, but you can tweak the initialization of the ```class Statistic``` in statistic.py file to use the second option.
+The default code uses the first option, but you can tweak the initialization of the ```class Statistic``` in statistic.py file to use the second option.
+If you choose the second option make sure to set ```auto_adjust=False``` to easily distinguish between 'Close' and 'Adj Close' columns.
+If using the default setting or ```auto_adjust=True```, then the 'Close' column in this case corrosponds to adjusted close prices.

 ## Setup